Arevy/shopx-frontend/README.md

 ## Development Notes
 - **Internationalisation**: The UI is currently English-only.
 Future translation work can leverage Next’s built-in routing or third-party libs; all copy now lives in English for easier globalization.
 - **CMS integration**: CMS pages are cached via Redis in the backend.
 On the frontend we memoize responses in the `CmsStore` to avoid redundant queries during a session.
-- **Session hydration**: `UserStore` issues a `GET_USER_CONTEXT` query after login or when a persisted session is detected, ensuring carts, wishlists, and profile data stay in sync with Redis-backed caches.
-If the backend revokes the session (e.g., via the admin portal), shared helpers detect the `Authentication required` error, clear local state, and prompt the shopper to sign back in.
+- **Session hydration**: `UserStore` issues a `GET_USER_CONTEXT` query after login or when a persisted session is detected, ensuring carts, wishlists, addresses, and profile data stay in sync with Redis-backed caches.
+If the backend revokes the session (e.g., via the admin portal), `ApiService` flags the session as expired, clears local state, and prompts the shopper to sign back in.
+- **Store responsibilities**: `CartStore` now owns checkout submission (order creation/payment) alongside cart synchronisation, while `UserStore` covers authentication, impersonation adoption, and address CRUD.
+Components rely on the exposed loading/error flags instead of duplicating mutation logic.
 - **Design tokens & SCSS**: Global palette, typography, and spacing live in `src/styles/globals.scss`.
 Sass imports use the alias `@styles/...`, configured via `next.config.mjs` so component styles no longer rely on deep relative paths.
 - **Custom App & Document**: The Pages Router entrypoints (`src/pages/_app.page.tsx` and `src/pages/_document.page.tsx`) host the providers and custom document markup directly—no intermediate exports required.
 - **Typed routes**: `next.config.mjs` disables `typedRoutes` due to the custom linking strategy.
 Re-enable once all dynamic routes are upgraded to `Route` types.